Is There A Scientific Explanation For Ghosts?

-Are you hearing weird sounds, briefly seeing ghostly images, feel a presence in the room with you, or an inexplicable and sudden sense of overwhelming fear?
+Are you hearing weird sounds, briefly seeing ghostly images, sensing a presence in the room with you, or feeling an inexplicable and sudden sense of overwhelming fear?

 It just might be infrasound

-Infrasound is an extremely low frequency between between .1 -20Hz.
-It is so low, that humans cannot hear it.
+Infrasound is an extremely low frequency between .1 -20Hz.
+It is so low, that humans cannot hear it without the aid of electronic equipment.
 But we can feel it.
 A good portion of the population is also thought to be hypersensitive to these low frequencies.

 Infrasound’s effects on the human body can cause bizarre effects, including nausea, extreme fear or awe, anxiety and chills.
 Researchers also believe it affects vision by causing vibrations of the eyeball.
 These vibrations can cause you to ‘see’ ghosts.